 One of the best tools I’ve added to my backpacking arsenal is my Rite in the Rain journal.
 I always keep it handy so that when new ideas present themselves out on the trail I can write them down quickly before they leave my conscious mind (I know they’re still floating around in my subconscious somewhere, but recall from there is still an art I’m working to master).

 After each trip, it’s nice to go back through my journal and see if any of those ideas are worth teasing out or implementing into my day-to-day routine.

 The Health Benefits of Backpacking

-I’ve been passionate about backpacking and spending time out of doors since I was 16 or 17 years old.
+I’ve been passionate about backpacking and spending time out of doors since I was 16.
 I’ve made a lot of mistakes in terms of route choices, gear packing, backpack selection, and so much more.
 But these mistakes have taught me countless lessons that I continue to implement in my life.
 These lessons have made me a better person, regardless of my “skill level” as a backpacker.

 When it really comes down to it, backpacking is simply walking around in the wilderness.
 Sure, we usually put on a bag that’s full of what we hope we need to survive for multiple days away from the comforts of home.
 But pioneers like John Muir would often walk with just a few pieces of jerky in his pocket and light fires every night to stay warm.

 You don’t need to have the most expensive and up-to-date gear to go backpacking.
 You don’t even need to have all the right gear on your first time out.
 Even for experienced backpackers, every trip is an opportunity to learn something new, explore our internal and external environments, and unplug from the fast pace of modern society.

 If you’re interested in backpacking but you’ve never been before, I highly recommend hiring a guide!
 As a guide myself, I really love the local knowledge and experiences that you can learn about when I travel to a new place and hire a guide from that area.